calpa/Safety-Detection-YOLOv8/README.md

 ## Introduction

 Safety Detection YOLOv8 is an advanced computer vision project designed for real-time object detection.
-By employing YOLOv8, the model identifies various safety-related objects such as hardhats, masks, safety vests, and more..
+By employing YOLOv8, the model identifies various safety-related objects such as hardhats, masks, safety vests, and more.

 ## Features